Death and funeral of Princess Grace of Monaco: Death

+The Princess was taken to the Monaco Hospital (later named the Princess Grace Hospital Centre) with injuries to the brain and thorax and a fractured femur.
+Initially, that afternoon, she was officially diagnosed with a cerebral hemorrhage and was said to be able to make a full recovery before a second, more severe, hemorrhage struck while at the hospital.
+She was subsequently declared brain dead.
+With no reasonable chance of recovery, she died the following night at 10:55 p.m. after Rainier decided to turn off her life support.

 Funeral service

-Princess Grace's body lay in state in the Ardent Chapel in the Grimaldi palace where she made her home for 26 years.
-She was dressed in a high-necked white lace dress and laid on a quilt of orchids.
-Afterwards, she was transported by funeral cortege led by her husband, Prince Rainer III, and her children, Prince Albert and Princess Caroline through the streets of Monaco-Ville from the palace to the cathedral.
+Princess Grace's body lay in state in the Ardent Chapel in the Grimaldi Palace, where she had lived for 26 years.
+She was dressed in a high-necked white lace dress and lay on a quilt of orchids.
+Afterwards, she was transported by a funeral cortege led by her husband, Prince Rainier III, and her children, Prince Albert and Princess Caroline through the streets of Monaco-Ville from the palace to the cathedral.
 Her youngest daughter, Princess Stéphanie, was unable to attend, still recovering from injuries sustained in the car accident.

 The homily was delivered by Charles Amarin Brand, the Archbishop of Monaco.
 Brand stated in his homily that people were "united in pain" and emphasised the "senselessness and inexplicable nature" of "the rupture of the destiny of this humanly exceptional, religiously exceptional person".
 Brand said the Princess's Roman Catholic faith "modeled, indeed sculpted, not only the public person, but the deep personality of her being" and that her accident "results in stupefaction, and provides no answers to the questions of life, suffering, separation and death".
 The gospel reading was "In my Father's house are many mansions...I go to prepare a place for you" from John 14.

 The music that accompanied the mass included an excerpt from Joseph Haydn's Symphony No. 4, Samuel Barber's Adagio for Strings and four pieces by Johann Sebastian Bach.